AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/01 Introduction.md

 ```

 - you can also call functions through string interpolation
-- You can also write ts expressions within the brackets
+- You can also write ts expressions within the string interpolation brackets

 ### Property Binding :
 - String interpolation is used to display a piece of data in HTML, such as displaying a title or a name.